garrettdieckmann/telemetry-streaming-to-timescaledb/README.md

 echo http://$GRAFANA_IP:$GRAFANA_PORT
 ```

-The Helm chart will install the QuickStart environment, but request the creation of the 2 Load Balancers.
+The Helm chart will install the QuickStart environment, and request the creation of the 2 Load Balancers.
 The OpenTelemetry and Grafana services can now be accessed, on the public internet, via the provisioned Load Balancers:
 1) one for the OpenTelemetry Collector @ `http://$OTEL_COLLECTOR_IP:$OTEL_COLLECTOR_PORT`
 2) one for Grafana @ `http://$GRAFANA_IP:$GRAFANA_PORT`